Observing Log

 - acquiring a Sky Quality Meter reading electronically and inserting it into an observation

-Observing Project Manager
+Observing Log Project Manager

-- visually organize your observations into projects
+- visually organize your observing log entries into projects

 - share an observation among one or more projects